Financial-Times/origami-service-makefile/README.md

-make deploy        # Deploy the application to QA make release       # Run required tasks before a release goes live make promote       # Promote a QA deploy to production make cmdb-update   # Update CMDB endpoints for the application make release-log   # Create a release log for the application in Salesforce make grafana-pull  # Pull changes from the Grafana dashboard
+make deploy        # Deploy the application to QA make release       # Run required tasks before a release goes live make promote       # Promote a QA deploy to production make auto-version  # Auto-version the repo and create a GitHub release make cmdb-update   # Update CMDB endpoints for the application make release-log   # Create a release log for the application in Salesforce make grafana-pull  # Pull changes from the Grafana dashboard